Hilbert system: Frege's Begriffsschrift

 These were used by Frege together with modus ponens and a rule of substitution (which was used but never precisely stated) to yield a complete and consistent axiomatization of classical truth-functional propositional logic.

 Łukasiewicz's P_{2}

 Jan Łukasiewicz showed that, in Frege's system, "the third axiom is superfluous since it can be derived from the preceding two axioms, and that the last three axioms can be replaced by the single sentence $CCNpNqCqp$".
-Which, taken out of Łukasiewicz's Polish notation into modern notation, means $(\neg p \rightarrow \neg q) \rightarrow (q \rightarrow p)$.
+Which, taken out of Łukasiewicz's Polish notation into modern infix notation, means $(\neg p \rightarrow \neg q) \rightarrow (q \rightarrow p)$.
 Hence, Łukasiewicz is credited with this system of three axioms: